 - B. On-Street Credit.
-A dwelling unit on property zoned for residential use, located outside of special parking areas as defined in NMC 14.14.100, shall be allowed an on-street parking credit that reduces the required number of offstreet parking spaces by one off-street parking space for every one on-street parking space abutting the property subject to the following limitations: - 1.
-On-street parking is available on both sides of the street adjacent to the property; and - 2.
+A dwelling unit on property zoned for residential use, located outside of special parking areas as defined in NMC 14.14.100, shall be allowed an on-street parking credit that reduces the required number of off-street parking spaces by one off-street parking space for every one on-street parking space abutting the property subject to the following limitations: - On-street parking is available on both sides of the street adjacent to the property; and - 2.
 The dwelling unit is not a short-term rental; and - 3.
-Each on-street parking space is 22-ft long by 8-ft wide and parallel to the edge of the street, unless an alternate configuration has been approved and marked by the City of Newport; and - 4.
+Each on-street parking space is 22-ft long by 8-ft wide and parallel to the edge of the street, unless an alternate

+- configuration has been approved and marked by the City of Newport; and - 4.
 Each on-street parking space to be credited must be completely abutting, and on the same side of the street, as the subject property.
 Only whole spaces qualify for the on-street parking credit; and - 5.
-On-street parking spaces will not obstruct a clear vision area required pursuant to Section 14.17; and - 6.
+On-street parking spaces will not obstruct a clear vision area required pursuant to Section 14.17; and - No adjustments are being sought under the provisions of NMC Chapter 14.51; and - 7.
 On-street parking spaces credited for a specific use may not be used exclusively by that use, but shall be available for general public use at all times.
 No signs or actions limiting general public use of on-street parking spaces are allowed except as authorized by the City of Newport.